SinapsiProject/Sinapsi/README.md

 ###Linux/Windows & OSX
 When we finish the Desktop client , we will put the executable files to the official website of Sinapsi

+##Contribution
+We want that Sinapsi be a universal tool to make amazing things with our devices, so we would be happy to receive yours feedback about the project.
+If you have in mind an idea to make Sinapsi more awesome, contact us:    marco.grillo@studenti.unipr.it , ayoub.ouarrak@studenti.unipr.it , giuseppe.petrosino@studenti.unipr.it

-##I'm a script kiddy and I want to contribute
+###I'm a script kiddy and I want to contribute
 The structure of code is complicated, and...
 Well, may God have mercy on you.

-##I am a very pretty girl and I want to contribute
+###I am a very pretty girl and I want to contribute
 You're Welcome, we really need female staff in our team.

 ##Authors